jeremy1910/magnificent-aspen/src/pages/about.md

 ---
-title: About
+title: A propos
 page_css_class: gray-background
 sections:
   - type: header_section
     section_id: header_section
     background_image: /images/leaf-light-grey.svg
     headline: We are Planty
-    subtitle: >-
-      Well, not really.
+    subtitle: Well, not really.
 We’re [Snipcart](http://bit.ly/2YB7AUL)—a bunch of geeks from Québec City.
 Planty is a theme we built for [Stackbit](https://www.stackbit.com/), a killer JAMstack site-builder.
 To
       enable e-commerce on Planty, you’ll need to [sign up for Snipcart](http://bit.ly/2YzKmhP).
 Testing is forever free, no credit card